Jira walkthrough

 Time period

-Select the type of time period for the report.
-It can be a custom date range or a defined time period (For example, Yesterday or Last Week).
+Select the time period for the report.
+It can be a custom date range or a defined time period (for example, Yesterday or Last Week).

 Date range:

-2. Leave the end date empty to pull data until the river runs.
+- Leave the end date empty to pull data until the Data Flow runs.

-3. After each run of the river, the start date updates automatically with the end date, and the end date updates with the empty value.
+- After each run of the Data Flow, the start date updates automatically with the end date, and the end date updates with the empty value.
 This enables the next run to pull data from the end of the previous run.

-4. Select the time zone offset.
-This is relevant only if the end date is empty to determine the river’s run according to the time zone.
+- Select the time zone offset.
+This is relevant only if the end date is empty to determine the Data Flow’s run according to the time zone.

-6. The Start Date does not advance if a River run is unsuccessful.
-If you do not want this default setting, click More Options and select the checkbox to advance the start date even if the River run is unsuccessful (not recommended).
+- The start date does not advance if a Data Flow run is unsuccessful.
+If you do not want this default setting, click More Options and select the Advance start date on unsuccessful run checkbox (not recommended).

 If selecting any other value: